-DISCLAIMER: This document is intended solely as a technical overview of the provisions of certain provisions of the Housing Accountability Act.
+DISCLAIMER: This document is intended solely as a technical overview of certain provisions of the Housing Accountability Act.
 It is not intended to serve as legal advice regarding any jurisdiction's specific policies or any proposed housing development project.
 Local staff should consult with their city attorney or county counsel when determining the applicability of these provisions to any proposed housing development project in their jurisdiction.
-UPDATE: This document was last updated on July 18, 2023, to revise the paragraph as to whether HCD approval is required for a substantially compliant housing element.
+UPDATE: Updated on July 18, 2023, to revise the paragraph as to whether HCD approval is required for a substantially compliant Housing Element.
+Updated March 8, 2024 to add more clarity about when a Housing Element is in compliance with state law.